Methylfolate vs. Folic Acid: Which is Better?

 You're probably thinking...
 Isn't folic acid supposed to help a baby's brain development and prevent neural tube defects?*

-The truth is that about 50% of women can't fully absorb folic acid because the MTFHR enzyme in their bodies may not be working efficiently.
+The truth is that about 50% of women can't fully absorb folic acid6 because the MTFHR enzyme in their bodies may not be working efficiently.
 Whether you're trying to conceive, are already pregnant, or are breastfeeding, it's best to take a prenatal supplement with methylfolate to ensure maximum absorption of this nutrient essential to your baby's development.*

 The Solution: Methylated Forms of Supplements